World Geocoding in ArcGIS for Desktop 10.1 SP1

 http://geocode.arcgis.com/arcgis/ind…0000004000000/

-The old locators used prior to SP1 are currently still accessible at the following URL, but will go offline at some point in 2013: http://tasks.arcgisonline.com/arcgis/services
+The old locators used prior to SP1 are currently still accessible at the following URL, but will go offline on December 31st 2013: http://tasks.arcgisonline.com/arcgis/services

 Why has Esri made this change?
 We have built the World service in partnership with data partners; you will appreciate it takes considerable resource to capture and maintain the world’s address information and build it into reliable high quality web services.
 Batch geocoding consumes millions of transactions daily here at Esri; while we cannot absorb the rapidly growing cost of global demand for this we will continue to support free map navigation and address inspection using the World service.